Company Insights

 APPF customer relationships

-AppFolio (APPF) — Customer Relationships and What They Reveal for Investors
+AppFolio (APPF): Customer Relationships and What They Signal for Investors

-How AppFolio really gets paid and why it matters
+How AppFolio charges customers and why that matters

 TR Lawing Realty